AdrianSzklarski/PROJECT_Bank_Customer_Prediction/README.md

 2. Django-based web application;
 3. deployment of the project on Heroku via GitHub.

+## Avg Utilization Ratio:
+it's how much you currently owe divided by your credit limit.
+It is generally expressed as a percent.
+For example, if you have a total of 2000Euro in credit available on two credit cards, and a balance of 1000E on one, your credit  utilization rate is 50% — you're using half of the total credit you have available.
+A low credit utilization rate shows you're # using less of your available credit.

 ## Resluts:
 <br>
 <img src="images/csv.png" alt="csv file">